 Getting involved in the ELI Volunteer Programme will help you improve your communication skills and give you a genuine sense of fulfilment.
 Engaging in this activity can also help you to connect with the community by understanding the needs and problems that need to be addressed.

-4. Attend free events
+4. Attend virtual events

-Here at NCI, we regularly run free events such as our Partners in Business lunchtime series in association with the Irish Independent.
+Here at NCI, we regularly run free events in the College such as our Partners in Business lunchtime series in association with the Irish Independent.
 The series featured industry leaders such as Enterprise Ireland’s Julie Sinnamon and Terence O’Rourke and Cullen Allen and Colum O’Sullivan from Cully and Sully who discussed the strength of their partnerships and how they grew their businesses.

 5. Explore online resources